Benign overfitting in ridge regression: Introduction

 The bias-variance tradeoff is well known in statistics and machine learning.
-The classical theory suggests that large models overfit the data, and one needs to impose significant regularization to make them generalize.
+The classical theory suggests that large models overfit the data and that one needs significant regularization to make them generalize.
 This intuition is, however, in contrast with the empirical study of modern machine learning techniques.
-It was repeatedly observed that even models with enough capacity to exactly interpolate the data can generalize with only a very small amount of regularization, or with no regularization at all \cite{Belkin15849, ZhangBHRV16}.
-In some cases, the best value of the regularizer can be zero \cite{Liang2018JustIK} or even negative \cite{Kobak2020OptimalRP} for such models.
+It was repeatedly observed that even models with enough capacity to exactly interpolate the data can generalize with little regularization, or no regularization at all \citep{Belkin15849, ZhangBHRV16}.
+In some cases, the best value of the regularizer can be zero \citep{Liang2018JustIK} or even negative \citep{Kobak2020OptimalRP} for such models.